Orchestration for Domain-specific Edge-Cloud Language Models: Introduction

-Current approaches to address this challenge primarily focus on optimizing individual components in isolation.
-Solutions \modified{such as RouteLLM \cite{routellm}, AutoMix \cite{automix} and HybridLLM \cite{hybridllm} have introduced model routing systems.} These approaches typically optimize for selecting the best model for a given user query and offer simple trade-offs such as quality versus cost.
-In parallel, agentic frameworks \cite{guo2024largelanguagemodelbased} have emerged that focus on task completion through sequential reasoning, but these systems are primarily concerned with solving problems rather than optimizing the underlying infrastructure that powers them.
-A critical insight missing from existing work is that the optimal configuration for a given query involves simultaneous selection across multiple pipeline components, not just independent optimization of each component, i.e., some queries may achieve higher accuracy with less context given to a powerful model, while others benefit from extensive retrieval with a smaller model.
-The challenge of finding these synergistic configurations while balancing user service level objectives (SLOs) remains largely unaddressed.
+\modified{Current approaches to address this challenge primarily focus on optimizing individual components in isolation.
+Solutions such as RouteLLM \cite{routellm}, AutoMix \cite{automix} and HybridLLM \cite{hybridllm} have introduced model routing systems that optimize for selecting the best model for a given query, offering simple trade-offs such as quality versus cost.
+However, edge AI assistants inherently require domain-specific optimization, \ie automotive assistants require rapid responses with efficient content retrieval while smart home assistants must handle ambiguous queries requiring sophisticated reasoning.
+A critical insight missing from existing work is that optimal configurations require simultaneous selection across \emph{multiple pipeline} components, not just model selection.
+Some queries achieve higher accuracy with less context given to a powerful model, while others benefit from extensive retrieval with a smaller model.
+The challenge lies not just in finding these synergistic configurations, but in making domain-specific deployment efficient and systematic rather than requiring manual exploration for each new domain.}

-To address this gap, we present \name, a system that considers edge-cloud LLM deployment as a joint optimization problem of the entire query resolution path.
-The key insight of \name is that by treating component selection as a unified optimization problem at the query level, we can achieve a superior pareto frontier balancing accuracy, cost, and latency compared to approaches that optimize individual components separately.
-We show that effective query resolution often requires selecting complementary components based on query characteristics rather than simply using the most powerful options at each step.
+\modified{To address this gap, we present \name, a deployment framework that transforms edge-cloud LLM optimizations from a manual, domain-by-domain effort into a systematic process.
+Rather than providing a pre-trained solution, ECO-LLM automatically explores query resolution paths for each domain and hardware setup, enabling per-query selection of optimal component configurations at runtime.
+Our key insight is that by treating component selection as a unified optimization problem and automating the exploration process, we can efficiently discover superior pareto frontiers balancing accuracy, cost, and latency for each specific domain.}